-Unfortunately, community colleges must dedicate more of their budget to security and prevention methods for active shooter incidents.
+Unfortunately, colleges and universities must dedicate more of their budget to security and prevention methods for active shooter incidents.
 Fortunately, new technologies are available to help prevent active shooters and fill the gaps and vulnerabilities of existing campus security technology.